ciferresearch/CLEO-Project/README.md

 After initial testing on Ganache, you can deploy the project to a more extensive Hyperledger Besu network.

 1. **Install Hyperledger Besu**: Follow the installation instructions on the [Hyperledger Besu documentation page](https://besu.hyperledger.org/en/stable/HowTo/Get-Started/Installation/).
-   # SDSP: Blockchain-Based Secured Data Sharing Platform

-Welcome to the SDSP repository!
-This project aims to facilitate secure and transparent sharing of genomic data using blockchain technology.
-This README provides instructions for setting up the development environment, running the project, and understanding its components.
-Please refere to the follwoing paper for the architecture of the SDSP https://ieeexplore.ieee.org/document/10577693